jtarchie/site/written/resume/index.pdf.md

 - Implemented Golang for feature development, product management, and community maintenance of the Open Source Cloud Foundry platform management tool [`om`](https://github.com/pivotal-cf/om).
-Maintained and improved the tool by actively collaborating with contributors and users.
+Maintained and improved the tool by actively collaborating with contributors and enterprise users.
 - Established CI/CD processes to automate security updates, generate release notes, and facilitate same-day release, ensuring timely security for our application.
 Implemented Golang-based solutions to improve the efficiency and